relsqui/doily/README.md

 ## Usage

-After creating your configuration (see above), simply run `doily`.
+After creating your configuration (see above), simply run `doily` again.
 It will drop you into a text editor where you can write whatever you want.

-After you're done, if you're using git and have elected to write your own commit messages, you'll be prompted to write a message for the new commit.
+When you're done, save and quit the text editor like normal.
+If you're using git and have elected to write your own commit messages, you'll be prompted to write a message for the new commit.

-If you run `doily` a second time on the same day (before midnight, according to the clock of the computer you're writing on), you'll be editing the same file for that day.
-The filename is set when you start writing, not finish, so it won't be interrupted or duplicated if you're writing when the day rolls over.
+If you run `doily` again on the same day (before midnight, according to the clock of the computer you're writing on), you'll be editing the same file for that day.
+If the day rolls over while you're writing, whatever file you're currently in will still be saved as the previous day.

 ## Feedback and Contribution